 Pure maple syrup has a wide range of complex & distinctive flavors; it can have caramel, vanilla, fruity and spicy undertones.
 That’s what makes it such a lovely ingredient to use in recipes.
 Maple syrup is wonderful natural sweetener to add to pies, fruit salads, cocktails, baked beans and sweet potatoes.
 Plus, maple syrup is chock-full of minerals and other nutrients.

 Getting into today’s post, my husband went out to go do a few things and as he was about to leave, I shouted, “Oh!
 Don’t forget to pick up some more maple syrup.”
 In our house, that means you head down to see our friends at, The Maple Shop.

-When he came home, he informed me that he stocked up on our usual, but he brought home a surprise for me as well.
+When he came home, he informed me that he stocked up on our usual, but he had a surprise for me as well.
 A huge bag of maple sugar.
 Not, granulated sugar flavored with maple, no. This stuff is maple syrup turned into sugar.
-I had not a clue this product existed, and I went ballistic.
+I had not a clue this existed, and I went ballistic.

 As with my Oatmeal Coconut Cookies & Oatmeal Fig Cookies, these Maple Oatmeal Cookies are similar in that the have an incredible texture and chew from the oats and brown sugar.
 Unlike the other two types of Oatmeal cookies, I decided to not grind down the oats for this version.

 These cookies are a cinch to put together and bake up beautifully.
 I like a large cookie for this recipe so I used a 2 Tbsp size cookie scoop to form each cookie.
 After forming the balls, all they need is a light press to flatten them slightly.
 Make sure to leave enough space between each, as these will spread.
 I was able to fit 6 per tray.